RubyJane88/blogposttodo/README.md

-#Steps:
+# Steps:

-##Project Starter:
+## Project Starter:

+-
-- 1. Check first in terminal first your Java version. $ java -version
+    1. Check first in terminal first your Java version. $ java -version -
-- 2. ATM latest is Java version 17.0.1
+    2. ATM latest is Java version 17.0.1
+-
-- 3. Navigate to Spring Initializr and create a new Spring Boot project.
+    3. Navigate to Spring Initializr and create a new Spring Boot project.
+-
-- 4. Choose Spring 2.6.0.RELEASE and Java 17 and Maven
+    4. Choose Spring 2.6.0.RELEASE and Java 17 and Maven
+-
-- 5. Add the following dependencies:
+    5. Add the following dependencies:

     - Spring Boot DevTools,
     - Lombok,
     - Spring Web,
     - Rest Repositories,
     - Spring Security,
     - Spring Data JPA,
     - H2 Database,
     - PostgresSQL Driver
+-
-- 6. Download the project and open in your IDE.
+    6. Download the project and open in your IDE.

 #### POM.XML FILE